mahbuba01/tech-resources-for-undergrad-girls/README.md

 ## Other Useful Links

 * [Ladies Storm Hackathon GitHub Repo](https://github.com/Ladies-Storm-Hackathons/Resources): Ladies Storm Hackathons is a diversity organization for women in tech.
 This repository contains resources on interviewing, negotiating, attending hackthons and diversity focused student organizations.
 * [Grace Hopper](https://ghc.anitab.org/): Attend Grace Hopper!
-Here are a bunch of scholarships to make it possible for you to attend: [GHC Scholarships](https://github.com/Ladies-Storm-Hackathons/GHC-Scholarships)
+Here are a bunch of scholarships to make it possible for you to attend: [GHC Scholarships](https://github.com/Ladies-Storm-Hackathons/GHC-Scholarships).

 ## My Advice

-Over the last three years of my undergrad at the University of Washington, I have learnt a lot about navigating the tech space, especially as a women / minority.
+Over the last three years, I have learnt a lot about navigating the tech space, especially as a women / minority.
 My two biggest pieces of advice are the following:

 * **Stay Strong**: While tech is a booming space to be in currently, it's not easy navigating it all alone.
 Imposter syndrome is _very_ real and it's often something people don't talk about a lot.
-As you nevigate your undergrad, try your best to stay strong, remember that everyone doesn't have it as well as it seems and that in time, you too will find your footing.
+As you navigate your undergrad, try your best to stay strong, remember that everyone doesn't have it as well as it seems and that in time, you too will find your footing.

 * **Turn being a minority into an advantage**: There are a lot of resources and opportunities out there for women / minoritites that others might not have access to.
 People want you to succeed and are willing to help you in most ways possible.
-Take advantage of that, turning being a minority into a positive experience.
+Take advantage of that, turn being a minority into a positive experience.